Temperatures that Permanent Magnets operate

 As the ambient temperature increases or decreases, changes occur at a molecular level in the magnetic material and this can disrupt the alignment of magnetic particles.
 Increased heat causes molecules to move faster and in a less uniform manner and is generally disruptive of the field density, reducing magnetic alignment and power.
 However, up to a point in some materials, lower temperatures (even sub-zero) than ambient can actually increase magnetic power, as the molecules become more aligned and condensed.

-Alnico material is highly resistant to temperature fluctuations and can retain their magnetic power up to 525℃.
-Unfortunately, they have low resistance to demagnetisation as ambient heat levels rise.
+Alnico material is highly resistant to temperature fluctuations and can retain their magnetic power up to 500℃ (Alnico8 grade: 525℃).

-Samarium Cobalt materials have good resistance to heat and are not permanently damaged up to 350℃.
-At temperatures above 150℃ they are more resilient than Neodymium.
+Samarium Cobalt materials have good resistance to heat and are not permanently damaged up to around 300-350°C depending on the grade.

-Neodymium magnets have the highest magnetic energy in temperatures up to 150℃, but above this temperature they rapidly demagnetise and are usurped in performance by other materials.
-Higher than standard grades of Neodymium are available to overcome this problem and are identified with a suffix code.
+Standard grade (N grade) Neodymium magnets have the highest magnetic energy in temperatures up to 80℃, but above this temperature they rapidly demagnetise and are usurped in performance by other materials.
+Higher than standard grades of Neodymium are available to overcome this problem and are identified with a suffix code (including M, SH, UH, EH, AH).
 Unlike other materials, in below zero temperatures, Neodymium material shows outstanding resistance to demagnetisation and can actually increase in energy output.